keithalewis/papers/um.md

 	between dynamic trading and how to value, hedge, and manage the risk of a derivative security.

-	It can also be used to do the same for any portfolio of instruments.
+	It can be used for any portfolio of instruments.

 	Every arbitrage-free model of prices and cash flows is parameterized by a vector-valued martingale whose components are